 Difference Between Traditional and Self-Directed IRAs

-Regular IRAs, such as a Roth IRA or Traditional IRA, have a financial strategy team that oversees the management and acquisition of assets in the portfolio.
+Regular IRAs, such as a Roth IRA or Traditional IRA, have a financial strategy team that oversees the management and acquisition of assets like mutual funds or precious metals in the portfolio.
 As an investor, you put the funds into the account, but you don’t have any control to decide how that money is invested after it is added to the IRA.

 When you use a Roth IRA, it means that the money that goes into the account has already been taxed.
 So, taxes are not due when the funds are withdrawn from the account.
+These tax benefits can be very powerful.
+Consider that the taxable rate when you withdraw retirement funds will almost certainly be higher than when you deposit funds.
 In comparison, a traditional IRA is funded with pre-tax money, which means that taxes are due when the funds are received.